Nourish Shake

 Not only is ginger a versatile ingredient in cooking, but it’s also helpful for metabolic health.
 The flowering plant includes compounds called zingerone and shogaols, which have been found to be beneficial for weight loss.

-These antioxidants have been found to help control appetite, and increase the thermogenic effect [14].
+These antioxidants have been found to help control appetite, manage blood sugar, and increase the thermogenic effect [13].

 Yes, good old-fashioned water can give you a metabolism boost!
 Many peer-reviewed studies suggest that drinking water can have a thermogenic effect.